Proud Boys Leader Enrique Tarrio Arrested In Miami On Conspiracy Charge For January 6th Capitol Attack

 According to the indictment, Tarrio and five co-defendants, all of whom were leaders or members of the Ministry of Self Defense, conspired to “corruptly obstruct, influence, and impede an official proceeding, the certification of the Electoral College vote.”

 On Jan.
-6, Tarrio and the others are accused of directing and mobilizing members of the crowd onto the Capitol grounds and into the Capitol, leading to the destruction of property and assaults on law enforcement.READ MORE: Soaring Prices At The Pump Affecting Commuters, Ride-Share Drivers & Truckers
+6, Tarrio and the others are accused of directing and mobilizing members of the crowd onto the Capitol grounds and into the Capitol, leading to the destruction of property and assaults on law enforcement.READ MORE: Miami Police Chief: Officer Forced To Fire After Getting Into Struggle With Subject During Traffic Stop

 Although Tarrio is not accused of physically taking part in the breach of the Capitol, the indictment alleges that he led the advance planning and remained in contact with other members of the Proud Boys during the breach of the Capitol.